 What is a Real Estate Paralegal

 There are many different areas within the field of law that utilize the skills of a paralegal.
 The area of real estate law is no different.
 Like other specialized paralegals, those in the field of real estate law have extensive knowledge of the ins and outs of real estate.
 These professionals have specialized education and training that make them a valuable part of any real estate legal team.
+Some might even attend a paralegal class for real estate.

 Serving in this role, a real estate paralegal works alongside an attorney and/or real estate agent and assists in real estate transactions.
 These individuals can work in the court room or at a real estate office or firm.